The windy season in Colombia and Panama

 The windy season in Colombia and Panama normally starts around mid-December and lasts until April.
-This period is characteristic for its complete lack of rain and therefore is also called the dry season.
+This period is characteristic of its complete lack of rain and therefore is also called the dry season.

 The constant wind creates choppy seas and may make the crossing somewhat uncomfortable.
 By sailing from Panama to Colombia you will get more movement than the other way as you will be sailing with into the wind and the waves.